Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 \subsubsection{Effectiveness of Core Modules}

-To thoroughly evaluate the effectiveness and complementarity of the three core modules, we design four variants: MGAM, HAFM (without feedback correction), HAFM+PCGB (with complete feedback-guided correction), and MGAM+HAFM.
+To thoroughly evaluate the effectiveness and complementarity of the three core modules, we design four variants: MGAM, HAFM (without feedback correction), HAFM + PCGB (with full feedback-guided correction), and MGAM + HAFM.
 Table~\ref{tab: table3} summarizes the performance of each variant.

-As shown in Table~\ref{tab: table3}, MGAM improves PSNR by 0.75 dB over HAFM with the same SSIM of 0.994, highlighting its advantage in local detail enhancement.
-Introducing PCGB into HAFM yields an additional 0.70 dB gain, demonstrating its role in enhancing global degradation modeling through adaptive prior correction.
-Combining MGAM and HAFM brings a substantial PSNR increase of 1.80 dB over MGAM alone and 2.55 dB over HAFM.
-This gain benefits from the synergy between multi-scale spatial feature extraction and dual-domain modulation.
-Further adding PCGB achieves the best overall result, confirming that the three modules are complementary and jointly contribute to both local and global restoration.
-These improvements are achieved with minimal additional computational cost.
+As shown in Table~\ref{tab: table3}, MGAM improves PSNR by 0.75 dB over HAFM while maintaining the same SSIM of 0.994, highlighting its advantage in enhancing local details.
+Introducing PCGB into HAFM yields an additional 0.70 dB gain, emphasizing its role in enhancing global degradation modeling via adaptive prior correction.
+Combining MGAM and HAFM results in a 1.80 dB PSNR improvement over MGAM alone and 2.55 dB over HAFM, benefiting from the synergy between multi-scale spatial feature extraction and dual-domain modulation.
+Further adding PCGB achieves the best overall performance, confirming that the three modules complement each other and jointly contribute to both local and global restoration with minimal additional computational cost.